 How would you like your package to be delivered by the courier service?
 Do you want it to be delivered quickly or do you want it to be properly packed and safely delivered, even if takes longer than usual?
 In the world of VPN, those questions are answered by the data tunneling protocols.

-While a wide variety of VPN protocols are available for commercial and individual users, the PPTP VPN type remains popular on account of increased functionality.
+While a wide variety of best VPN protocols are available for commercial and individual users, the PPTP VPN type remains popular on account of increased functionality.

 The Good Old Days